mui/mui-x/docs/data/date-pickers/date-picker/date-picker.md

 ## Clearing the value

-You can enable a clearable behavior:
+You can enable the clearable behavior:

 {{"demo": "ClearableProp.js"}}